Which seats are best, leather vs. cloth?

 - Require more maintenance: To keep the leather in good shape, you'll need to clean it regularly and treat it with leather conditioners.

-- Higher cost for maintenance: Regular maintenance costs time and money you won't have to spend on cloth seats, which usually need to be vacuumed and washed.
+- Higher cost for maintenance: Regular maintenance costs time and money that you wouldn't have to spend on cloth seats, which usually only need to be vacuumed and washed.

-- Transmits extreme temperatures: When driving in the winter and summer, you may find that leather seats are uncomfortable or necessitate other potentially expensive options.
+- Transmits extreme temperatures: When driving in extreme winter and summer temperatures, leather seats get uncomfortably cold or hot.

 Should I get leather or cloth seats?